Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/video-tutorials.md

 Welcome to our Tutorial Series for Tabletop Simulator.
-These video tutorials give you a basic overview of how to use Tabletop Simulator, from the various controls, to using and uploading to the Steam Workshop, to creating your own custom content and much more!
-Complete Tutorial Series is below.
+These video tutorials give you a basic overview of how to use the game, from the various controls, to using and uploading to the Steam Workshop, to creating your own custom content and much more!

+The Complete Tutorial Series is below.
 Each episode after the Introduction video includes a written transcript.
 Feel free to subscribe to our [YouTube](https://www.youtube.com/channel/UCbOm4vGY8a7LVD2UqJoCpbg) channel to stay up to date or follow us on [Twitter](https://twitter.com/berserkgames) to get the latest development updates.

 ##Using Tabletop Simulator